cohenlabUNC/clpipe/docs/bids_convert.rst

 .. click:: clpipe.cli:convert2bids_cli
 	:prog: clpipe convert2bids

 *****************
 clpipe convert2bids example
 *****************

 If you want to convert all the subjects in your DICOM directory, you would use the command ``clpipe -config_file clpipe_config.json -submit``.
-Note that your clpipe conifguration file will contain your study’s input DICOM directory, output BIDS directory, conversion configuration file path, and dicom format string.
+Note that your clpipe configuration file will contain your study's input DICOM directory, output BIDS directory, conversion configuration file path, and dicom format string.

 If you want to convert subject 005 specifically, you would use the command ``clpipe -config_file clpipe_config.json 005 -submit``.